Skip over main navigation

 Louise is a medical epidemiologist and lecturer currently based at The Kirby Institute, UNSW Australia and has worked internationally both in clinical and research settings across a number of fields.
 Having trained and working in a highly academic setting for the past decade, Louise has direct experience and key insight into the research setting in Australia and internationally.

-• Dr Steve DuBois
+• Dr. Steve DuBois

-Dr Steve DuBois
+Dr. Steve DuBois

 Dr. DuBois is director of experimental therapeutics at Dana-Farber/Boston Children’s Cancer and Blood Disorders Center.
 He is a pediatric oncologist with an active clinical and translational research program focused on patients with advanced neuroblastoma and Ewing sarcoma.
 He conducts phase 1 and 2 clinical trials of novel targeted agents.
 His clinical practice focuses on providing outstanding team-based care for children and young adults with solid cancers.

-• Associate Professor Juliet Gray
+• Prof. Juliet Gray

-Associate Professor Juliet Gray
+Prof. Juliet Gray

-Dr. Juliet Gray is an Associate Professor in Paediatric Oncology at the Cancer Immunology Centre, University of Southampton.
+Professor Juliet Gray is an Associate Professor in Paediatric Oncology at the Cancer Immunology Centre, University of Southampton.
 She leads a translational research group focused on novel antibody immunotherapies for neuroblastoma, including preclinical evaluation of novel combinational therapies as well as early phase clinical trials.

 Most read